 - The room will be pre-set with a lectern, tables, chairs, station markers, and a timer before the event.
 All teams will use identical room sets provided by the event committee.
 Actual meeting room sets will be provided during the team orientation meeting before the event. - All participants will be provided paper to take notes during the entire demonstration.
 Pencils must be provided by the team.
 No outside materials, other than pencils, will be allowed during the presentation. - Participants will have one minute to read their cards silently and take notes immediately before their demonstration.
-Team members may not mark or write on the cards and may not confer or signal each other during the one minute or the demonstration, except when seeking recognition from the chair. - The student advisor will participate during the opening ceremonies for the advisor's part and then will take on the role of a member to participate in debate, be assigned a motion and asked an oral question. - Every participant will receive a card (see the sample on the next page) with the main motion and the four required motions from the list of permissible motions.
+Team members may not mark or write on the cards and may not confer or signal each other during the one minute or the demonstration, except when seeking recognition from the chair. - A time clock will time the one minute and then beep to indicate the team start their presentation and immediately begin timing the presentation. - The student advisor will participate during the opening ceremonies for the advisor's part and then will take on the role of a member to participate in debate, be assigned a motion and asked an oral question. - Every participant will receive a card (see the sample on the next page) with the main motion and the four required motions from the list of permissible motions.
 No other motions may be used.
 However, a point of order, division of the assembly, and parliamentary inquiry may be used if not listed on the motion card.
 Points will not be awarded if it is not on the motion card, and an appeal may not be made on the president's ruling.
-The four required motions will include a minimum of one debatable subsidiary motion. - An assigned motion will receive full points for technical correctness if it is permissible when made and stated in accordance with Roberts Rules of Order: Newly Revised by the member.
+The four required motions will include a minimum of one debatable subsidiary motion. - An assigned motion will receive full points for technical correctness if it is permissible when made and stated in accordance with Roberts Rules of Order Newly Revised by the member.
 If a motion is not brought before the assembly by the assigned member, no points can be earned by the chair or the assembly. - Handling of the motion by the chair and disposal of the motion by the assembly are scored separately on the scorecard.